Anurag0798/Iris-Flower-Species-Classification-App/README.md

 * numpy
 * scikit-learn
 * joblib (or use pickle)

-## Model & Persistence (optional)
-The app expects a pre-trained classifier.
-Check whether the saved model includes preprocessing (scaler) or if the app applies transforms before prediction.
-Best practice: save a scikit-learn Pipeline (scaler + estimator) to avoid mismatched transforms.

-If you add persistence for telemetry:
-* Use environment variables for connection strings and do not commit credentials.
-* Simple options: append to a CSV file, use SQLite, or push to a remote DB (MongoDB/Postgres) with secure credentials.

 ## Inputs (UI fields)
 The Streamlit app collects the following numeric inputs (implemented as `number_input` fields):